0 / 0

 3. Type the tag name, confidential.

-11. For the Action, select deny access to data.
+10. For the What does this rule do?, select Deny access to data.

 The following image shows the data protection rule to deny access.
 This rule takes effect immediately.